 The WebChat is fully customizable to meet your organizational identity, complete with explanation.

-Anywhere365 uses SharePoint 2013 Server and Foundation, SharePoint 2016 Server and Foundation and Office 365 SharePoint, as its configuration panel in order to manage one or more UCCs.
+Anywhere365 uses SharePoint on-premises and Office 365 SharePoint, as it's configuration panel in order to manage one or more UCCs.
 In this way it's possible to make changes to your UCC at any time, without the need for technological skills, and because it is real-time there is no downtime while improving your UCC.
 You can add call agents, change the status of the UCC, and optimize the IVR and its texts while staying available for customers.
-Furthermore, both SharePoint on premise as well as SharePoint as a service (e.g. Office365), can be used in combination with Anywhere365.
+Furthermore, both SharePoint on-premises as well as SharePoint as a service (e.g. Office365), can be used in combination with Anywhere365.

 The Anywhere365’s clients are supported in Windows 10.